antoniofs23/app-fit-psych-func/README.md

 if units = 'dprime'
 <li>**fits a nakarushton function

+*chance:*

-        chance: what is chance performance in your task? if units are accuracy:
+what is chance performance in your task?

+if units are accuracy:
-                chance is derived from response alternatives i.e., if your task has two-choices (yes/no) then chance is 50% so enter 0.5 if four-choices then chance is 25%  enter 0.25 if units are dprime enter 0 regardless of task
+<li>chance is derived from response alternatives i.e., if your
+<li>task has two-choices (yes/no) then chance is 50% so enter 0.5
+<li>if four-choices then chance is 25%  enter 0.25
+<li>if units are dprime enter 0 regardless of task

+*color:*

-        color: specifiy a color per condition ranging from 0 to 1.
-Will be chosen pseudo-randomly (from 100 possible) if input is [0] i.e. specify three colors one for each condition via:
+<li>specifiy a color per condition ranging from 0 to 1.
+<li>Will be chosen pseudo-randomly (from 100 possible)  if input is [0]
+<li>specify three colors one for each of three condition via:
 [[0.1,0.1,0.1],[0.2,0.2,0.2],[0.3,0.3,0.3]]

 **no implementation exists for minimization via negative log likelihood as **that would require single trial data

 CREATED BY: Antonio Fernandez [Oct.
 20, 2022]
 contact: antoniofs23@gmail.com